arturjnt/arturjnt/README.md

 👨‍💻 A small summary of what I do and who I am:

-Working since 2014 on Software, I've been through every job on the field, from a ticket-grabbing developer, through full-stack, infrastructure, database management, continuous delivery, frontend and backend engineering, and even information security.
+With over 10 years of experience in the software industry, I’ve navigated through various roles since 2014.
+My journey has taken me from an entry-level developer to mastering full-stack engineering, infrastructure, database management, continuous delivery, frontend and backend engineering, and even information security.

-I've managed teams of 1 to 15 people of various fields of expertise such as Design, Data Science, Quality Assurance and Engineering and I was quite lucky to work with some of the best in the business.
+I’ve had the privilege of managing teams of various sizes, from small groups to larger teams, across diverse fields such as Design, Data Science, Quality Assurance, and Engineering.
+Working alongside some of the best in the business has been a highlight of my career.

-Working directly with business owners and clients is something I have years of experience in, therefore I understand the value of translating a vision into an actionable roadmap and its features.
+My extensive experience working directly with business owners and clients has honed my ability to translate visions into actionable roadmaps and features.

-Bringing you value is my passion, that's why I build stuff.
+Bringing value through innovative solutions is my passion, and that’s why I build. 👨‍💻